 have foregone the trip to Tahoe with her boyfriend of the moment.

-him.
+they remembered him.
 Cruel, but wasn’t it for the best?
 That dark corner next

 to his heart disagreed.
 In fact, it actually hurt.
-Hurt enough that he wondered if he was
+Hurt enough that he wondered

-that were dotted with strings of Christmas lights outside and had wreaths
+large picture windows that were dotted with strings of Christmas lights outside

-to keep from hitting it and plowed into a drift on the
+jerked the wheel to keep from hitting it and plowed into a drift on the

 He sighed.
 Fate really wasn’t on his side today.

-needing them.
+hadn’t anticipated needing them.
 After all, he’d expected to be in Palm Desert

 three hours ago, safe and snug in his home.
-He stuffed his keys and phone into his coat pocket,
+He stuffed his keys and phone into

 Christmas holiday.
-So you won’t be able to have the girls after all.”
-She hung
+You won’t be able to have the girls after all.”

 his feelings being known.

-“Fuck it.”
-He rolled down the window and crawled out, landing face-first in the
+He rolled down the window and crawled out, landing

 with an arrow pointing to the cowbell next to the door.
 Another sign below it

-skipped a beat, then thumped against his ribs.
-Steve watched Kate’s sage-green
+anywhere.
+His heart skipped a beat, then thumped against his ribs.
+Steve

 “That was Mom.
-CHP just closed the road to vehicles without
+CHP closed the road to vehicles without

 chains.
 She’s taking the kids to her house.
-They aren’t getting any snow in Hemet at all,
+They aren’t getting any snow in

-something Steve couldn’t define.
-A cross between amusement and disgust, maybe.
+Surprise turned to something Steve couldn’t define.
+A cross between amusement

 “If you’re giving me a choice…” Eddy stared him down.